IT Security Audit Services

 Long-term effect of post-audit remediation activities

-Upon fixing security flaws detected by the audit, a new security checkup will be needed only in case of:
+Upon fixing the weaknesses detected during security auditing, a new checkup will be needed only in case of:

 - Introducing new software or significant modifications in the IT network.